i077/system/README.md

   GitHub will run the first workflow against this new PR, caching the evaluations so that they are ready when the commit is merged.
   This workflow is specified in [`.github/workflows/update.yml`](./.github/workflows/update.yml).
+- Bisect the nixpkgs repository to find which commit "broke" my system.
+  If a flake update commit results in a failed system build, this usually happens because something broke in nixpkgs.
+I can manually trigger this workflow against that update commit, and it will bisect against the old and new hashes of nixpkgs, trying to build my config at each step until git finds the first "bad" commit.

 ## Helpful references for Nix flakes